Multarix/DnD-NPC/README.md

 		"name": String, // The name of the class
 		"link": String, // link to the class on D&D Beyond "stats": {
-			"strength": Number, // The total strength of the NPC "dexterity": Number, // The total dexterity of the NPC "constitution": Number, // The total constitution of the NPC "intelligence": Number, // The total intelligence of the NPC "wisdom": Number, // The total wisdom of the NPC "charisma": Number // The total charisma of the NPC },
+			"strength": Number, // The total strength of the NPC including the race bonus "dexterity": Number, // The total dexterity of the NPC including the race bonus "constitution": Number, // The total constitution of the NPC including the race bonus "intelligence": Number, // The total intelligence of the NPC including the race bonus "wisdom": Number, // The total wisdom of the NPC including the race bonus "charisma": Number // The total charisma of the NPC including the race bonus },
 	},
 	"inventory": {